Rabbit//Rabbat

 This question was answered when he woke up and felt the soreness of his muscles and the repetitive thunder that ricocheted around inside his new skull—a migraine.
 He either didn't want to or couldn't move; it was impossible to tell the difference until the bladder of his body alerted him to a need that drove him to his feet.
 He stumbled to the bathroom and collapsed onto the toilet, sitting because he couldn't stand.

-The room he'd woken up in was a studio apartment, and the bathroom was tiny and filthy.
+The space he'd woken up in was a studio apartment, and the bathroom was tiny and filthy.
 He noted a lack of soap of any kind.
 His new body shivered and shook.
 He leaned back to rest against the wall, closing his eyes and focusing on a single question—who was he now?

 When he opened his eyes, a semi-translucent panel floated before him.
 It showed him his stats like a video game, except this was real.
 The name on the panel was Rabbit.

 Hunger gnawed at him.
 Foreign memories showed him the location of a nearby vending machine, just down a set of stairs from the apartment door.
 Pain and desperation made a fist in his abdomen that propelled him as he looked for clothing so he could get food.
 The first pair of pants held a wallet with an I.D. and eight credits, but they were too small, so he couldn't wear them.
 A pair of sweatpants barely fit.
 There were no shirts he could wear.
-The I.D. said he was someone called Rabbit now.
+The I.D. confirmed he was someone called ‘Rabbit’ now.

 This body was physically larger than it had once been.
 Thankfully, 'Rabbit' didn't see anyone when he slowly made his way down to the vending machine.
 It was a highly advanced piece of equipment, but it looked old and worn.
 He bought a large water bottle and a hot, ready-noodle dish that looked surprisingly good on the screen.

 Before the apparent modification, the original owner of this body was a man who went by the moniker 'Rabbit.'
-It was an unfortunate nickname from his youth due to his weak heart and some crude child comparing him to a rabbit, as they could both be frightened to death.
+It was an unfortunate nickname from his youth due to his weak heart and some crude child comparing him to a rabbit, as they could both be literally frightened to death.

 He sighed; at least he wasn't the cause.
 Perhaps whatever brought him here had taken advantage of this sad passing.

 Searching 'Rabbit's' memories, he began to learn the truth about this world.
 At some point, its history diverged from that of his own world.
 This happened when a cataclysm poured new energy into the world.
-I killed millions, formed strange Gateways, and altered what it was to be human.
+It killed millions, formed strange Gateways, and altered what it was to be human.
 Ninety percent of the remaining population now had Systems and abilities that helped them fight and kill the creatures and demons beyond the Gateways.

 'Rabbit' had what was considered a Low-Tier Ability: he could create soap or other cleansing agents.
 If he hadn't been physically weakened by his condition, he could have made quite a good living, but as it had been, he could only clean himself.
 Anything more would have been too much of a strain on his body.

 To add to his financial and emotional problems, there was a young man who had been extorting money from 'Rabbit' with threats of violence he was obviously willing to enforce.
 Not only had 'Rabbit' deeply feared this guy, but he knew he didn't need the money he was stealing from him.
-The prick called himself Royal, for god sake.
+The prick called himself ‘Royal’, for god sake.
 The extortion happened simply because Royal wanted to, and 'Rabbit' couldn't stop him.
 This told him a great deal about who Royal was at his core.
 He was cruel, and this was a problem that must be avoided until it can be dealt with.

 The new Rabbit closed his eyes and focused on his growing to-do list.
 To start with, he needed clothes that fit.
 After that, he had to deep clean this apartment.
 A new mattress was a must, too.
 All of this required money, of which he had three bucks left.
 'Rabbit' had hunted just through the Gateway located in this town.
 Hunting was a big industry in this new world.
 Hunter Agencies and a Guild governed what Hunters could and couldn't do beyond the Gateways.